 This is especially likely to be the case if the amount of care you’re providing to a loved one starts small and then gradually increases over time.
 What’s more, the lines between taking on a care role and the relationship you have with a family member are often blurred.

-According to the NHS, a carer is anyone that looks after a family member, partner or friend who is unable to do so themselves.
-This could be down to an illness, disability or something similar.
-Without your help, this person will struggle to manage everyday tasks.
+A carer is somebody who looks after a family member, partner or friend who is unable to properly care for themselves.
+This person may have an illness, a disability or other medical condition.
+Without your support, this person will find daily life difficult.

 Though family caregiving can be a genuinely fulfilling and rewarding experience, you’ll still be faced with challenges that make it clear how big a responsibility caring for a family member like a parent can be.
 The biggest challenges include time management, emotional and physical stress, a lack of privacy and sleep, financial difficulties, not wanting to ask for help and feelings of isolation.